 In the world of business application and data management, there is OpenEdge.
 OpenEdge is a platform for rapid application development, deployment and management.
 The platform incorporates data and application servers, advanced business language (ABL), business rules and business process management.
 It also encompasses Telerik Platform, which enables cross-platform native mobile development for iOS, Android and Windows Phone.

 In the world of content management, there is Sitefinity.
 Sitefinity provides business owners unmatched productivity in content creation and content management.
 For developers, it features the latest technologies and best practices with MVC support, fully exposed APIs and extensibility on any level.
-Finally, with the combined power of Sitefinity and the Digital Experience Cloud, marketers are able to make decisions based on real data, view a 360-degree customer profile, analyze the customer journey and take action by customer journey optimization and personalization.
+Finally, with the combined power of Sitefinity and Sitefinity Insight, marketers are able to make decisions based on real data, view a 360-degree customer profile, analyze the customer journey and take action by customer journey optimization and personalization.

 In your world, you may actually need both.
 This blog post will demonstrate just one of the many possible integration scenarios between the two systems.
 We will use the Sitefinity form builder, map the fields towards OpenEdge entities and create new entries through form submission.
 Finally, we will list all entries in a grid.